 We reach a different conclusion with respect to McMillan's murder of A.M. seven years after appellants' trial.
-Because evidence of this murder obviously could not have been presented at appellants' trial, it is not relevant to whether the government violated its Brady obligations.
+Because evidence of this murder obviously could not have been presented appellants' trial, it is not relevant to whether the government violated its Brady obligations.
 A Brady violation cannot be predicated on the government's failure to do the impossible and disclose evidence that does not yet exist.
 McMillan's murder of A.M. likewise has no bearing on the question of the materiality of any evidence that the government actually did withhold from the defense.
-This is so because materiality under Brady turns on a retrospective assessment of whether a past trial might have had a different outcome had available evidence not been kept from the defendant-not on whether new, previously unobtainable evidence not kept from the defendant might lead to a different result in a new trial.
+This is so because materiality under Brady turns on a retrospective assessment of whether a past trial might have had a different outcome had available evidence not been kept from the defendant-not on whether new, previously unobtainable evidence not kept from the defendant might lead to a different arrived had he been one of the assailants, but this is not entirely persuasive; appellants Catlett and Overton were still in the park across the street when the police came to the scene. result in a new trial.
 There are other procedures available for exploring whether new evidence calls for a new trial-for example, the procedures of the Innocence Protection Act that appellants employed in this case-but they are subject to different standards; simply put, "Brady is the wrong framework" to use for obtaining post-conviction relief based on new evidence.